top of page

 R > G

-which means that the rate of return on capital (R) is consistently greater than the rate of economic growth (G).
+This means that the rate of return on capital (R) is consistently greater than the rate of economic growth (G).

 • R (Rate of Return on Capital): This is the profit you make from owning assets, such as rents, dividends, and equity gains from stock market investing.